-The theme of the convention is [R]evolution.
-Poster sessions allow for graduate students to have a full professional audience for their research ideas which then can receive significant feedback for moving ahead with projects and ideas.
+The theme of the convention is Freedom To…Freedom From… Poster sessions allow for graduate students to have a full professional audience for their research ideas, which then can receive significant feedback for moving ahead with projects and ideas.
 If you have never presented at an academic conference, poster sessions are a comfortable foray into the academic community.
 Papers for the competitive graduate poster session will be accepted from every sub-discipline in the field of communication.

 Competitive poster presentations involve an author or authors standing next to a physical poster that visually explains the crux of the paper, research, or project.
 Convention participants, including judges, view the posters and talk to the authors about their studies.
 We strongly encourage all accepted presenters to provide a single or half sheet handout for audiences.

-Submissions of Graduate Posters should include several components:
+Submissions of Graduate Posters should the following components:

-- A title page with the title of the poster and the author(s)’ affiliations, mailing addresses, telephone numbers, and e-mail addresses (first submitted document).
+- A title page with the title of the poster and the author(s)’ affiliations, mailing addresses, telephone numbers, and e-mail addresses.

 - Mark "Debut" if the author has not presented previously at a regional or national convention.